-Often we perceive the term “bot” as negative.
+Often, we perceive the term “bot” as negative.
 However, not all bots are bad.
 The issue is that good bots can share similar characteristics with malicious bots.
-Therefore, good bot traffic get labeled as bad and get blocked.
+Therefore, good bot traffic gets labeled as bad and gets blocked.

 Bad bots are only getting smarter, and it’s hard for other bots to stay block-free.
 This creates a lot of issues not only for site owners to ensure a healthy performance of their website but for the web scraping community as well.

-While we have already covered what is a bot, in this article, we’ll go more in-depth about bot traffic, how websites detect and block bots, and how it can affect businesses.
+While we have already covered what a bot is, in this article, we’ll go more in-depth about bot activities, how to detect bot traffic and block it, and how it can affect businesses.

 With this ability to perform tasks very quickly, bots can be used for both bad and good.
-In 2020, 24.1% of bot traffic online were malicious bad bots.
-That’s +18.1% more than the previous year of 2019.
+In 2022, 47.4% of all online traffic came from bots, of which 30.2% were bad bots.
+That’s 2.5% more than the previous year of 2021.

-To better understand what are good and bad bots, here are some examples:
+To better understand what good and bad bots are, let's overview some examples:

 Search engine bots – these bots crawl, catalog, and index web pages.
 Such results are used by search engines such as Google to provide their services effectively.